UMNCodeWork/privacy/privacy-alison_notes.md

 * Ability to "write your own story"
 * Ability to not feel "invaded" - a gut feeling
 * The right to act in the world without having to say what your name is
+* "Everyone knows there is no privacy, but everyone still hopes for privacy" - Why the hope?
+It must be important to humans in some way--but also highly contextual.

 GitHub has an assumption of openness (which is free); if you want privacy, it's *paid*